-- Can this IT professional provide you with an up front estimate for the solution you want to implement?
+- Can this small business IT consultant provide you with a detailed estimate for the solution you want to implement?
 Is it itemized?

 - What sort of follow up services are available?
 Does the IT professional offer repair and follow up, or will you need someone else to maintain the services this person will install and set up?

 Research shows that companies with updated IT systems benefit from more new clients and higher client retention rates.
 Investing in your business IT is a wise move.

 TUCU is a Toronto IT Company serving clients since 2003.
 As small business IT experts, we will help you with every aspect of your growing and changing IT needs.
 Schedule your free consult to see how we can help you.